davidbarone/parser-js/README.md

 Rules are named using alpha-numeric characters, or the underscore character.
 Rule names must start with an alpha character.
 Lexer rules are defined as requiring an uppercase first character, and parser rules must start with a lower case character.

 Lexer rules define terminal symbols in the grammar.
 Every possible terminal symbol must be defined explicitly as a lexer rule (Parser rules cannot use literal symbols).
 Each lexer rule maps to a single literal expansion only.
 The expansion is written using a regex.
+For lexer rules, the ordering in the grammar is important.
+If a set of characters can be matched by 2 or more lexer rules, the most specific rule must be specified first.

 Parser rules define non-terminal symbols.
 Parser rules define expansions to a set of lexer rules or other parser rules.
 The general format of a parser symbol is: